On this page:

 - in the case of any other debt—a person holding a mortgage, charge or lien on property of the debtor as a security for a debt due to him or her from the debtor.

 2.3 Secured creditors, unlike unsecured creditors, possess rights against specific assets to ensure payment of their debt.
-Normally these rights only arise if the debtor is in default in making payments to the secured creditor.
+Normally these rights are only exercised if the debtor is in default in making payments to the secured creditor.
 Whether a creditor is secured will depend upon whether they legally have rights to enforce their debts against specific assets, not whether in practice they can or will enforce those rights.
 In relation to a debt secured by personal property (within the meaning of the PPSA, e.g. cars, boats, crops, inventory, intellectual property) the security interest must be perfected in accordance with the PPSA and arise as a security for a debt.

 2.4 A secured creditor may be fully or partially secured.